nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 - Preminting supply - deploying with minting all tokens to the deployer / specified address.
 - Preminting amount and mintable - deploying with minting only a specified amount of tokens to the deployer / specified address.
 Owner can mint more tokens later.
 - Customizable token - an ability to specify the name, symbol, and decimals of the token.
+- Burneable token - an ability to "burn" token by moving them out of circulation by sending them to an unaccessible address.

 The latter is the most common practice due to its flexibility and ability to customize the token contract according to specific requirements.
 The preminting supply is also common, especially in ICOs and token sales, where all tokens are minted at the contract deployment, i.e. "fire and forget" approach.